 Your Property Assessment

 Property is taxed on its Assessed Value.
-A property's Assessed Value is the lower of its Real Market Value (RMV) or its maximum Assessed Value (MAV).
-Each year, the county assessor determines the property's RMV and calculates its MAV.
-You are taxed on the lesser of the two, which is called the Assessed Value.
-RMV and MAV are defined below.
+A property's Assessed Value (AV) is the lower of its Real Market Value (RMV) or its maximum Assessed Value (MAV).
+Each year, the County Assessor determines the property's RMV and calculates its MAV.

 Real Market Value (RMV)